 Hiking the Fishermen’s Trail.
-What to pack.
+What to bring.

 My luxury item was a foldable wine glass and a corkscrew and it turned out to be essential.
 What better way to end a day of hiking watching the sunset from a cliff while enjoying a glass of rich, red Portuguese vino!
 Saúde.